gherlint/gherlint/.github/ISSUE_TEMPLATE/feature_request.md

 ## Describe alternatives you've considered

-## What value does this feature add to the gherlint?
+## What value does this feature add to the GherLint?

 ## Additional context